Bing tracking

 Dean Sundquist ’81

 Dean Sundquist ’81 serves as chairman and chief executive officer of Mate Precision Technologies, one of the world’s leading manufacturers of high-quality tooling for the sheet metal fabrication industry.
 He also is founder and president of Modulate Capital, an early-stage investment group.
 Sundquist earned a bachelor’s degree from Augsburg University and a master of business administration from the University of Minnesota.
 He is an active member of the Society of Manufacturing Engineers, the Fabricators and Manufacturers Association, and the Association for Manufacturing Technology.
 He also is a long-time member and former board member of the Young Presidents’ Organization and the World Presidents’ Organization.
 He and his wife, Amy, fund the Augsburg Sundquist Scholars, a summer research opportunity for students in the sciences.
-Sundquist was elected to the Augsburg Board of Regents in 2014.
+Sundquist was elected to the Augsburg Board of Regents in 2014 and serves as board treasurer and chair of the Finance Committee.

 Jill Nelson Thomas

-Noya Woodrich ’92, ’94 MSWNoya Woodrich ’92, ’94 MSW, an Athabascan Indian and Alaska native, is the deputy commissioner of health for the City of Minneapolis.
+Noya Woodrich ’92, ’94 MSWNoya Woodrich ’92, ’94 MSW, an Athabascan Indian and Alaska native, is the director of the Child and Family Health Division at the Minnesota Department of Health.
 Woodrich earned her bachelor’s degree in social work from Augsburg and went on to complete Augsburg’s master of social work program.
 She was president and chief executive officer of the Greater Minneapolis Council of Churches from 2012 to 2016.
 Woodrich previously led the council’s Division of Indian Work as senior vice president and executive director, and her connection to the Greater Minneapolis Council of Churches began in 1991 through an internship experience occurring as part of her social work education.
 Noya has taught at Augsburg and at Metropolitan State University.
-Her involvement on committees, tasks forces, and boards is extensive and primarily focuses on inequity in health and education for American Indians.
+Her involvement on committees, task forces, and boards is extensive and primarily focuses on inequity in health and education for American Indians.
 Woodrich was elected to the Augsburg Board of Regents in 2016.